Jiaming-S/CS180-Group-Project/README.md

 Nikita Sirandasu - Submitted Vocareum workspace.
 How to use the app:
+Start the servers UserDatabaseServer and MessageDatabaseServer.
+The Runner class should be run to start the servers and runs them in separate threads.
+Users can interact with the app by connecting to the server on the appropriate ports (port 12345).
+The user will be asked to either log in or create an account.
+They can perform actions like searching for users, sending messages, and managing conversations.
+Once the user chooses to log out, the app will terminate.

 Database Classes:
 - Both `UserDatabase` and `MessageDatabase` extend `GenericDatabase` which implements `Database`.